How one psychological experiment and your event design are linked

-In 1933 Hedwigg von Restorff did an infamous experiment to discover an effect which was eventually named after her (“von Restorff effect” or “isolation” effect).
+What’s it all about with ‘dare to be different’ when it comes to event design?
+Let me tell you about an infamous experiment that Hedwigg von Restorff did in 1933; she discovered an effect which was eventually named after her (“von Restorff effect” or “isolation” effect).
 She handed participants of the study a sheet of paper with sets of letters on it.
 It was completely random sets of three letters each, which at some point included a set of numbers.
 So it looked like that:

 bgu, dwa, pkl, 396, yft, jyo